-The decrease in current assets is primarily due to an decrease in assessments receivable and prepaid expenses in the current year.
+The increase in current assets is related to the increase in cash and prepaid expenses in the current year.

-The decrease in restricted assets is primarily the result of the prepayments of principal in the current year.
+The decrease in restricted assets is primarily the result of the decrease in the 2015A3 revenue investment the current year.

 The decrease in capital assets is due to current year depreciation.